svikashk/docs/guide/advanced-filter.md

 # Group and Filter Items
 {: .no_toc }

-With a combination of filter and grouping, you can view your list just the way you want.
+With a combination of filter and grouping, you can view your Feature just the way you want.
 {: .fs-6 .fw-300 }

 Sometimes a simple search is not enough.
 What if you want to find items assigned to a developer that is due this week?
-With advanced filter and group, you can slice and dice your entire list to find just the item you are looking for.
+With advanced filter and group, you can slice and dice your entire Feature to find just the item you are looking for.

 ## IN THIS PAGE
 {: .no_toc .text-delta }